Enthusela/Bellabeat-Case-Study/README.md

 # Bellabeat-Case-Study

 This is the data analysis case study I completed as part of the Google Data Analytics Professional Certificate.

-The final case study itself is included in "BellabeatCaseStudy.html".
+It can be viewed at https://Enthusela.github.io/Bellabeat-Case-Study